Cannovia CBD - Better Wellness, Naturally

 What is CBG?

-CBG stands for Cannabigerol, it is one of over 100 cannabinoids found in the cannabis plant.
-And while pretty much any hemp or cannabis plant contains some CBG, only young cannabis plants contain appreciable amounts.
+While pretty much any hemp or cannabis plant contains some CBG, only young cannabis plants produce appreciable amounts of it.

 While THC is the best-known cannabinoid thanks to its psychoactive effects, CBD has been getting a lot of attention lately for its potential therapeutic benefits.